ccrusius/dragonfly-modules/README.md

 * `<places>`: One of `top (left | half | right)`, `bottom (left | half | right)`, `left half`, `right half`.

-Although some of the above commands are pre-defined in DNL, they do not work with some applications (such as Emacs)
+Although some of the above commands are pre-defined in DNL, they do not work with some applications (such as Emacs).
+Some of those commands are also present in SpeechStart+, but they do not take into account the real size of the display when the Dragon Bar is visible.

 # Emacs